It all began with dinner, friends and a passion for locally handcrafted goods

 Why San Diego and Tijuana?

 When we opened our doors, our artisans were only located in San Diego.
 Quickly though, we found incredibly talented artisans in the Tijuana region of Mexico, our sister-city to the south.
-In many ways, San Diego and Tijuana function as one metropolitan region.
+We've got friends in Tijuana, and in many ways San Diego and Tijuana function as one metropolitan region.
 The San Ysidro border crossing is the most-crossed international border in the world, with 60,000 people passing through it daily.
 In more than a few ways, our two cities function as one, leading some to refer to it, collectively, as Tijuego.
-Creatively and culturally, the artisans that live in these two cities transcend the border, and so do we.
+Creatively and culturally, the artisans that live in these two cities transcend the border.
+So, we figured we should as well.